-We summarize here some of the notations and conventions used in this paper. \begin{itemize} \item For two real functions $A$ and $B$, we write $A\lesssim B$ to denote the statement Furthermore, if we wish to emphasize the dependence of the (hidden) constant $C$ on a parameter $\ell$, we use the symbol $\lesssim_{\ell}$.
+We summarize here some of the notations and conventions used in this paper. \begin{itemize} \item For two real functions $A$ and $B$, we write $A\lesssim B$ to indicate Furthermore, if we wish to emphasize the dependence of the (hidden) constant $C$ on a parameter $\ell$, we use the symbol $\lesssim_{\ell}$.

 \item We say that $A$ and $B$ are equivalent, and write $A\eqsim B$, if $A\lesssim B$ and $B \lesssim A$, i.e., there exist two constants $C_1>0$ and $C_2>0$ such that $C_1 A(x) \le B(x) \le C_2 A(x)$ for all $x$.
 As before, the dependence on a parameter $\ell$ is indicated by $\eqsim_{\ell}$. \item The set $\mathcal{C}_c^\infty(\mathcal{O})$ is the collection of smooth compactly supported functions on $\mathcal{O}$ with values in $\mathbb{C}$. \end{itemize}